 How it works

 The procedure is divided into four steps.
-The German ODR contact point provides for a graphic and explains the procedure:
+The German ODR contact point provides for a graphic representation to explain and summarise the procedure:

 - The consumer submits his complaint via the online form.